PhilipKirner/SCADAVirtualization/README.md

 # SCADAVirtualization
 ### Hosting client
-* Navigate to /frontend/scada/
+* cd to /SCADAVirtualization/frontend/scada/
 * Run npm install
+* Run npm run electron

+or

 * Run npm run start
     * This will host the react web app
-* Run npm run electron

 IF YOU HAVE ISSUES WITH RUNNING ELECTRON: